Paul Theroux: Career

-After he finished his university education, Theroux joined the Peace Corps in 1963 as a teacher in Malawi.
+After finishing his university education, Theroux joined the Peace Corps in 1963 as a teacher in Malawi.
 In a later life interview, he described himself as an "angry and agitated young man" who felt he had to escape the confines of Massachusetts and a hostile U.S. foreign policy.
 At the time, the Peace Corps was relatively new, having sent its first volunteers overseas in 1961.
 Theroux helped a political opponent of Prime Minister Hastings Banda escape to Uganda.
 For this, Theroux was expelled from Malawi and thrown out of the Peace Corps in 1965.
 He was declared persona non grata by Banda in Malawi for sympathizing with Yatuta Chisiza.
 As a consequence, his later novel Jungle Lovers, which concerns an attempted coup in the country, was banned in Malawi for many years.

-He moved to Uganda in 1965 to teach English at Makerere University, where he also wrote for the magazine Transition.
+He moved to Uganda, in 1965, to teach English at Makerere University, where he also wrote for the magazine Transition.
 While at Makerere, Theroux began his friendship with Rajat Neogy, founder of Transition Magazine, and novelist V.S.
 Naipaul, then a visiting scholar at the university.
 During his time in Uganda, an angry mob at a demonstration threatened to overturn the car in which his pregnant wife was riding, and Theroux decided to leave Africa.

-In November 1968 the couple moved with their son Marcel to Singapore, where a second son, Louis, was born.
-After two years of teaching at the National University of Singapore, Theroux and his family settled in England in November 1971.
+In November 1968, the couple moved with their son Marcel to Singapore, where a second son, Louis, was born.
+After two years of teaching at the National University of Singapore, Theroux and his family settled in England, in November 1971.
 They lived first in Dorset, and then in south London.
 When his marriage ended, early in 1990, Theroux returned to the United States, where he has since settled.

 Theroux's sometimes caustic portrait of Nobel Laureate V. S. Naipaul in his memoir Sir Vidia's Shadow (1998) contrasts sharply with his earlier, admiring portrait of the same author in V. S. Naipaul: An Introduction to his Work (1972).
 They had a long friendship, but Theroux said that events during the 26 years between the two books colored his perspective in the later book.
 The two authors attempted a reconciliation in 2011 after a chance meeting at the Hay Literary Festival, an episode described in postscript to the subsequent paperback edition of Sir Vidia’s Shadow, and remained close friends until the death of Naipaul in 2018.